imTigger/laravel-job-status/README.md

 $jobStatusId = $job->getJobStatusId();
 ```

-Once you have jobStatusId, you can show job status, progress and output to user.
+`$jobStatusId` can be used elsewhere to retrieve job status, progress and output.

 ```php
 <?php